luckygoswami/chitpit-prsnl/README.md

 ## Contributing

 Contributions are welcome!
-Feel free to open an issue or submit a pull request.
+Please follow these steps:

+1. Fork the repository.
+2. Create a feature branch (`git checkout -b feature/new-feature`).
+3. Commit your changes (`git commit -m "Add some feature"`).
+4. Push to the branch (`git push origin feature/new-feature`).
+5. Create a new Pull Request.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.

+## Contact

+If you have any questions or suggestions, feel free to open an issue on GitHub or contact me directly via [GitHub Issues](https://github.com/luckygoswami/Chitpit/issues).

 ---